 Both Windows and Mac has the built-in file sharing support allows other devices to connect to our PC or Mac for file exchange.
 For instance, you can transfer files between PC and iPhone iPad using Windows File Sharing.
-But if you want to share files and documents between a PC and Mac, it would be much easier to turn on the File Sharing on Mac, connect PC to Mac for file transfer.
+But if you want to share files and documents between a PC and Mac, it would be much easier to turn on the File Sharing on Mac, connect PC to Mac SMB shares and transfer files between them.
 Check out details as follows.

 Step 1.
 Turn on File Sharing on Mac

 First of all, make sure both Windows PC and Mac are connected to the same Wi-Fi network.
 Otherwise you can’t turn on File sharing on Mac or connect PC to Mac file sharing server.